Officials declare states of emergency; Landry tells Louisiana residents to Get a Game Plan

 Trending News

-The city of St. George, Ascension and East Baton Rouge parishes all declared states of emergency Tuesday morning.
+The cities of Albany and St. George, Ascension, East Baton Rouge, Livingston and Tangipahoa parishes all declared states of emergency Tuesday morning.
 Governor Jeff Landry declared a statewide state of emergency on Monday.
+Landry has also reached out to the federal government, requesting a Presidential Emergency Declaration.

+“After declaring a State of Emergency, we have now determined that this storm is of such severity that an effective response is beyond the capabilities of the state and local governments.
+This federal assistance is needed to save lives and property, and I look forward to President Biden quickly approving this request,” Landry said.